View on GitHub

 4. Write a program that inputs an integer value x and prints -1 if it is negative, 0 if it equals 0, and 1 if it is positive.

-On if the solutions is this:
+One of possible solutions is this:

 main: